Workflow triggers

 Triggering workflows when fields change

 Flow Companion can start Shopify Flow workflows whenever important data on orders, products, product variants, or customers changes.
-You decide which fields to watch by configuring rules in the app.
+You decide which fields or metafields to watch by configuring rules in the app.

 Available triggers